Niresed/BattleShip/README.md

 # BattleShip
 it is my old homework, console version of the game battleship.

-The rules are the same as in the regular Battleship game Before starting the game, you can select 2 points for placing ships random or manual.
+The rules are the same as in the regular Battleship game before starting the game, you can select 2 points for placing ships random or manual.

 The game also has settings for changing symbols/colors/table sizes.